 Combat aside, the game also features a somewhat simple system of item customization.
 There’s not a whole lot of mystical treasures to find, but rather simple weapons and armor can be upgraded and made very powerful.
 Weapons are a bit of exception to this rule.
 Many bosses later in the game do drop some rare and powerful weapons, but regular weapons can actually be upgraded to be nearly as useful.

 If I’m going to be truthful, I have to admit that the game is very linear.
 For the most part, you’re boxed in by the storyline, there’s not a lot of open world exploration.
-At various points in the game, there are periods where you’re allowed to roam free and partake in sidequests and optional chapters, but not to the extent of other Japanese style RPGs.
+But, at various points in the game, there are periods where you’re allowed to roam free and partake in sidequests and optional chapters, just not to the extent of other Japanese style RPGs.
 Interestingly enough, I don’t really feel this to be a weakness.
-The game does a great job of hiding this.
+The game does a great job of hiding its linear feel.

 Difficulty: Medium – The main scenario of the game is not especially challenging.
 The key is taking the time to read the tutorials and actually learn and comprehend the art of combat.
 Once you have this down, you’ll be in good shape.
 Most areas before hard bosses contain both a place to save the game as well a “summoning circle” you can use to summons monsters for a little grinding.
 Upon completion of the game, you can start over with a New Game Plus, which features a few new challenges.